About the Programs

 Normally, workers who are injured or made ill on the job must file a claim with the N.Y.S.
 Workers Compensation Board within two years of sustaining a workplace injury or illness.
 Since 9/11 -related health conditions may not develop for many years, the New York State Legislature has amended the law twice to extend that deadline for 9/11 responders.

-Having filed with the New York State Workers Compensation Board does not mean you have registered for the September 11th, Victim Compensation Fund (VCF).
-You MUST still register for the VCF if you want to be considered for compensation by the fund.
+Having filed with the New York State Workers Compensation Board does not mean you have registered for the federal program the September 11th Victim Compensation Fund (VCF).
+You MUST still register for the VCF if you want to be considered for compensation by that program.

 Line of Duty Injury